docker-archive/classicswarm/docs/swarm_at_scale/about.md

 ---
 description: Try Swarm at scale
 keywords: docker, swarm, scale, voting, application, architecture
-title: Learn the application architecture
 ---

+# Learn the application architecture

 On this page, you learn about the Swarm at scale example.
 Make sure you have read through [the introduction](index.md) to get an idea of the skills and time